nonoMain/keeper/README.md

---profile <profile>  backup profile (what files to backup), default is 'default' --no-confirm         don't ask for confirmation before executing the backup/restore --no-color           don't use colors in output --preview            preview the information about the backup/restore before running it --dont-run           don't run the backup/restore, just show the information -m, --message <msg>  in case of backup, the message to be added to the backup file (to be previewed) --sed-home-path      will replace the old home path with the new one inside all the files from the archive
+--profile <profile>  backup profile (what files to backup), default is 'default' --no-confirm         don't ask for confirmation before executing the backup/restore --no-color           don't use colors in output --preview            preview information about the backup/restore before running it [requires -b or -r] --dont-run           run everything but the backup/restore --only-preview       calls --preview and --dont-run [requires -b or -r] -m, --message <msg>  in case of backup, the message to be added to the backup file (to be previewed) --sed-home-path      will replace the old home path with the new one inside all the files from the archive
                          mainly used for images and files that were written as in /home/<old_user> inside config files and now are in /home/<new_user>

 ** Note: you cannot combine options as one command line argument e.g: **
 Good: